azraismail/azraismail.github.io/_posts/2016-10-11-paparazziBot.markdown

 research: false
 awards: false
 hidden: true # don't count this post in blog pagination
-description: "a bot that can look for a face in the crowd"
+description: "finding a face in the crowd with a bot"
 author: azra-ismail
 externalLink: false